python/cpython/Doc/library/re.rst

 .. attribute:: match.pos

-   The value of *pos* which was passed to the :meth:`~regex.search` or :meth:`~regex.match` method of a :ref:`match object <match-objects>`.
+   The value of *pos* which was passed to the :meth:`~regex.search` or :meth:`~regex.match` method of a :ref:`regex object <re-objects>`.
 This is the index into the string at which the RE engine started looking for a match.

 .. attribute:: match.endpos

-   The value of *endpos* which was passed to the :meth:`~regex.search` or :meth:`~regex.match` method of a :ref:`match object <match-objects>`.
+   The value of *endpos* which was passed to the :meth:`~regex.search` or :meth:`~regex.match` method of a :ref:`regex object <re-objects>`.
 This is the index into the string beyond which the RE engine will not go.

 .. attribute:: match.lastindex